ADGEfficiency/teaching-monolith/trees/trees.md

 For regression, we measure impurity using squared deviations from the mean

 ### Decision trees hyperparameters

 Choice of impurity measure

 Rules to stop splitting
-- minimum size of the subpartition
+- minimum size of the sub-partition
 - minimum impurity reduction - penalty to tree complexity